Best Garmin watches 2024: Our top picks for fitness fanatics and outdoor enthusiasts

 Always-on display mode shortens battery life significantly

 The Venu series sees Garmin branch out from its running watch roots to explore smartwatch-like designs.
 This watch is slimmer, lighter and — as a result — many folks will find it more comfortable than the flagship models.
-It’s more stylish and reserved than the Garmin norm too.
+It is also more stylish and reserved than the Garmin norm, making the Venu 2 Plus a great choice for 24/7 wear.

 This watch has a sharp and punchy OLED screen, which looks far more vibrant than the transflective displays of the Forerunner, Fenix and Instinct series, particularly indoors.

 Is it a slam dunk for smartwatch tech, then?
 Not quite.
-If you want the screen to stay lit all day, you’ll see the battery life halve from 7-9 days to around four days.
+If you want the screen to stay lit all day, you will see the battery life halve from 7-9 days to around four days.
 Not bad for a smartwatch, but plenty of Garmin alternatives last longer.

-The Garmin Venu 2 Plus also lacks the full on-watch maps of the Forerunner 955, which does not cost that much more.
+During our Garmin Venu 2 Plus review, we also found that it lacked the full on-watch maps.
+The Forerunner 955 features them, and it does not differ much in price.
 While you get maps of your runs and hikes in the Garmin Connect app on your phone after the fact, you can’t fully navigate on the watch itself.

 The Garmin Venu 2 Plus has a few special tricks too, like an on-board speaker and voice support for Google Assistant, Apple Siri and Samsung Bixby.
 It feels a bit clunkier than interacting with Siri on an Apple Watch, but is a first for Garmin.
-If those digital assistant smarts don’t appeal you may also want to consider the “non Plus” Venu 2.
-It’s a bit cheaper, perhaps looks a little less slick, but otherwise has a very similar set of features.
+If those digital assistant smarts do not appeal you may also want to consider the “non Plus” Venu 2.
+It is a bit cheaper, perhaps looks a little less slick, but otherwise has a very similar set of features.

 Best Garmin for triathletes